Frontier pilots could be close to reaching new contract

 DENVER (AP) — Frontier Airlines pilots could be close to reaching a new contract after over two years of talks.

-The union says Frontier pilots are the last ones to still be working under a contract negotiated while their airline was in bankruptcy.
+Frontier pilots have been working under a contract changed in 2011 to keep their airline out of bankruptcy.

 Pilots have picketed in Denver and sent a "strike bus" to cities in the airline's network over the last year to try to build public awareness for their cause.